mongock/mongock/QUICK_UPGRADE_VERSION_5.md

 | Spring runner        | com.github.cloudyrock.spring.v5.MongockSpring5.MongockInitializingBeanRunner              | io.mongock.runner.springboot.base.MongockInitializingBeanRunner |

+### Deprecations

-### ChangeLogs/ChangeSets
+#### ChangeLogs/ChangeSets
-From version 5, annotations `@ChangeLog` and `@ChangeSet` are deprecated, but it will always remain in code for backwards compatibility
+From version 5, annotations `@ChangeLog` and `@ChangeSet` are deprecated, but it will always remain in code for backwards compatibility.
 Once the official documentation for the Version 5 is released, we'll explain how to proceed and why is the motivation for such a change.

-### MongockTemplate
+#### MongockTemplate
-From version 5, annotations `MongockTemplate`is deprecated, but it will always remain in code for backwards compatibility.
+From version 5, class `MongockTemplate`is deprecated, but it will always remain in code for backwards compatibility.
 We recommend leaving  old changeLogs  untouched (using with the deprecated MongockTemplate), but use Spring MongoTemplate for new changeLogs.